Towards Using Data-Influence Methods to Detect Noisy Samples in Source Code Corpora: Introduction

 We find that the majority of code learning research focuses on improving performance from a \textit{model-centric} standpoint.
-This means that a dataset remains constant while new models are proposed to achieve better performance on such dataset.
-In this paper, we approach code learning models from a \textit{data-centric} standpoint, which means that the model remains constant, we improve the quality of the dataset on which such model will be trained on.
-Improving a dataset can have various implications.
-One can identify and exclude noisy labels from such dataset, or if we know what the correct labels should be, we can correct them.
-By identifying noisy samples, we hope to improve the dataset's quality, thus improving the source code model's performance.
-A method for automatically identifying noisy examples in datasets is required.
-To achieve this, we adapt the data-influence methods commonly used in deep learning research to explain the black-box neural network models.
-These methods work by calculating the influence of a training example on a model prediction.
-It will track how the loss on the test point changes throughout the training process whenever the training example of interest is used.
+This means that the dataset will remain constant while new models are being proposed to improve performance.
+There are recent efforts to analyze or propose methods to create high-quality datasets for software engineering~\cite{khan2020impact,shome2022data,sun2022importance, zhao2021impact, liu2021opportunities} from the \textit{data-centric} standpoint.
+In the data-centric approach, the model remains fixed while the quality of the datasets used to train such model gets improved. \cite{khan2020impact,shome2022data} used simple rules to filter noise.
+Rule-based methods do not scale well to large and complex datasets. \cite{sun2022importance} proposed a learning-based approach for measuring the alignment between code and text for code search data.
+In this paper, we approach the problem by adapting data-influence methods \cite{pezeshkpour-etal-2021-empirical} to detect noises and propose some strategies to enhance the quality of datasets.
+By identifying noisy samples, we hope to improve the source code model's performance.
+Results from learning theory also suggest that models trained on clean datasets converge faster and are more robust \cite{ng_2022}.
+Data influence methods calculate the influence of training examples on model predictions.
+They track the changes in loss at test data points whenever the training example of interest is used.
 Finally, these methods will provide an influence score.
-This score indicates whether a sample is noisy (or mislabeled).
-We adapt a set of state-of-the-art data-influence methods, including Influence Function~\cite{koh2017understanding} and TracIn~\cite{DBLP:conf/nips/PruthiLKS20}, with the aim of automatically identifying noisy samples in the code corpus.
-The noisy examples can be removed or corrected, and the remaining data is used to retrain a new model in the hopes of improving performance.
+This score indicates whether the sample is noisy or not.

-It should be noted that different tasks in software engineering are also formulated differently, such as classification-based (code classification, bug triage, etc.), detection-based (bug detection, malware detection, etc.), and generation-based (code summarization, code generation, etc.).
-As a result, developing a technique that works well for identifying noisy samples for all tasks is non-trivial.
 In this work, we concentrate on classification-based tasks, including code classification and defect prediction.
 For these two tasks, our evaluation shows that the data-influence methods can successfully identify a large number of noisy samples in the training dataset.
-Retraining the models on good training samples, for instance, results in better performance in terms of accuracy score.
-Our findings shed some light on the data-centric approach to code learning.
+Furthermore, retraining the models on good training data improves the models' performance and robustness.